 The Playa de Paraíso is a beautiful stretch of golden, fine sandy beach, with clean water that only gets deep after about 100m.
 It is on the Mar Menor, an area of warm salty water with healing properties.
 Close to the salt lakes, this beach and the water around apparently help those suffering from arthritic joints, inflammation, and poor skin.
 This beach is excellent for families and offers a host of services, including plenty of watersports activities and places to eat and drink.

 Las Mulas – Cartagena

 The best word to describe this beach, accessibly through the Natural Park of Calblanque, or by sea, is wild.
 Black rocks surround the 200m fine sandy beach and the vegetation is similar to that of a desert.
 This is a great location for diving or snorkeling because of the rocky areas.
-It’s also one of the beaches that doesn’t get overly full in the summer.
+It’s also one of the beaches in Murcia that doesn’t get overly full in the summer.

 Cala de los Cocederos del Hornillo – Águilas

 This spectacular little cove is only 150m long with 25m of golden sand.
 The water is bright turquoise and very shallow.
 Cala de los Cocederos is quite remote.
 While the beach isn’t overcrowded, people take the trouble to drive down the dusty lane to the car park just 50m from the sand.
 The area is sheltered from the wind and the waves, making it peaceful and calm.
 What’s exciting about this place is that the surrounding rocks are all full of natural caves that used to be inhabited during the summer or used as shelter from the weather by fishermen.
-Nearby there are other coves and beaches, some of which are much larger; Cala de los Cocederos just has that extra something special.
+Nearby there are other coves and beaches in Murcia, some of which are much larger; Cala de los Cocederos just has that extra something special.
 Despite the fact that it is remote, there is a bar nearby and a few other services.

 Calblanque – Cartagena